apache/cloudstack-documentation/source/adminguide/reliability.rst

 specific host.

 Timely health investigations are done on HA-Enabled hosts to monitor for any failures.
-Specific thersholds can be set for failed investigations, only when it’s exceeded, will the host transition to a different state.
+Specific thresholds can be set for failed investigations, only when it’s exceeded, will the host transition to a different state.

 Host-HA uses both health checks and activity checks to make decisions on